 The Ultimate Social Impact Mastermind

-Should we continue to advance a system that encourages racism and division?
-Or should we seek unity and change through personal transformation?
+Should we continue to advance or ignore a system that breeds racism and division?
+Alternatively, what if we seek social change through personal transformation?

-Grab a seat at the table in this new 8-week Social Impact Mastermind.
-Examine what resides in your heart and mind as a member of a racialized society.
-I designed this personal impact mastermind with a White audience in mind.
+Grab a seat at the table in this 8-week Social Impact Mastermind.
+Bravely examine what resides in your heart and mind as a member of a racialized society.
 A transformational journey such as this is for those who desire a deeper understanding of themselves, connecting to others, and cultivating change from within under systemic racial conditions.
 It is appropriate for individuals, organizations, businesses, and intact teams.

 Unique Transformational Strategy